 As the assigned responsible agency for the DD Form 1391 Processor System since 1980, the U.S. Army Engineering and Support Center, Huntsville is responsible for operation, maintenance, fielding, user assistance, and training to customers worldwide.
 The DD Form 1391 Processor and related applications cover a broad spectrum of unique requirements associated with policies and procedures governing the DD Form 1391 and related documentation.

-The Huntsville Center, in cooperation with the Assistant Chief of Staff for Installation Management, has made the DD Form 1391 Processor System available via the Internet at https://pax.csd.disa.mil.
-To access the system, the user needs Internet access, a standard configuration personal computer, and a Common Access Card (CAC).
+Huntsville Center, in cooperation with the Deputy Chief of Staff, G-9 (formerly known as ACSIM), has made the DD Form 1391 Processor System available at https://pax.csd.disa.mil.
+To access, the user needs a standard configuration personal computer, and a DoD Common Access Card.

-Approximately 1,500 users worldwide currently access the system, which contains more than 35,000 forms.
-Contact the PAX Support Team at 256-895-1838 or email Paxsptfirstname.lastname@example.org for more information.
+Approximately 2,058 users worldwide currently access the system, which contains more than 51,000 forms.

-- Assists in preparing new DD 1391 forms for facilities with a standard design (as developed by the USACE Centers of Standardization).
-The system will create a new form, or replace data in an existing form, with primary facility data, standardized text verbiage, guidance for the preparer of the project, and furnishings and equipment data.
-Also, most templates will have floor plans and possibly site plans and furniture layouts, which will be attached to the form.
+- Assists in preparing DD1391 forms for facilities with a standard design (as developed by the U.S. Army Corps of Engineers Centers of Standardization).
+The system will allow a user to create a new form or make changes to an existing form by replacing data to include primary facility data, standardized text, guidance for the preparer of the project, and furnishings and equipment data.
+Most standard designs have accessible floor plans, site plans, and furniture layouts that are automatically attached to the form.

 - Automatic tracking of the status of a project as it proceeds through review channels.
 By accessing the system, the user can monitor the project and see any modification or alteration, and review comments concerning it.
 The user can also determine the exact location of the project at any time during the military construction planning and programming process.